Vi19Z/VI19Z/docs/concepts/sessions/adaptive-context.md

 You can adjust these parameters based on your specific needs.
 For instance, you might choose a larger `token_budget` for more complex conversations, or use "truncate" instead of "adaptive" if you prefer simpler context management.

-Remember, if you don't specify these parameters, Julep will use the default settings (null for both), which means no special context management will be applied.
+Remember, if you don't specify these parameters, VI19Z will use the default settings (null for both), which means no special context management will be applied.

 <figure><img src="../../.gitbook/assets/image (8).png" alt="" width="319"><figcaption></figcaption></figure>